Threadlinee/Discord-Tool/README.md

 ![image](https://github.com/user-attachments/assets/257bc567-8d99-40ed-86ef-98174c8f4ae3)
+FOR WINDOWS USERS!!!

+GO TO DISCORD-TOOL FOLDER GO BIN/DEBUG/NET8.0/discordtool.exe or whatever the .exe name is

 **dctool** is a powerful and lightweight console-based Discord utility built in C#.
 It allows you to interact with Discord webhooks, fetch guild information, and check member status — all through a clean terminal UI.